Why you should align sales and marketing

 - 108% less friction

-Other surveys cited by Business2Community demonstrate that ‘70% of respondents said sales and marketing collaboration delivers a better buying experience for the customer.’
+Other surveys cited by Business2Community demonstrate that ‘70% of respondents said sales and advertising collaboration delivers a better buying experience for the customer.’
 With so many measurable benefits to combining the resources of sales and marketing divisions, the case for alignment is clear.
 For a streamlined, efficient and profitable strategy, collaboration and communication is best.